 Single Parent Support Groups

 Do an online search or check the community section of your local newspaper to find single parent support groups meet in your area.
 Most groups offer a combination of support and family-based activities.
-And if you have trouble finding one, start your own single parent group.
-Because we all know you're not the only one single parenting alone in your community.
+If you have trouble finding one, start your own single parent group, because we all know you're not the only one single parenting in your community.
 Why not get together and support one another?

 02 of 12